regulus33/tapSynth/README.md

 Once the AudioProcessorEditor is created, it is added to the audio plugin's window by the AudioProcessor class, and the GUI is displayed to the user.
 The user can then interact with the GUI components to control the audio processing behavior of the plugin.

-#  Audio Processor Value Tree State
+# juce Audio Processor Value Tree State
 ### TLDR its a tree with change notification listeners / broadcasters so it connects the UI and Data in a very immediate nice way.

 In JUCE, the AudioProcessorValueTreeState class is a powerful tool for managing the state of a plugin's parameters.
 It provides a way to create, manage, and synchronize the state of parameters between the GUI and the audio processing code.